lindbrook/packageRank/README.md

 The calendar date (e.g. “2021-01-01”) is the unit of observation for [‘packageRank’](https://CRAN.R-project.org/package=packageRank) functions.
-However, because the typical use case involves the *latest* log file, time zone differences can come into play.
+However, because you’re typically in *today’s* log file, time zone differences come into play.

 Let’s say that it’s 09:01 on 01 January 2021 and you want to compute the rank percentile for [‘ergm’](https://CRAN.R-project.org/package=ergm)